GabrielSaliba/GabrielSaliba/README.md

 # Hello there! <img src = "https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width=35>

 My name is Gabriel Saliba, I'm a Software Developer 💻 from Brazil 🇧🇷. <br>
-I am currently studying Information Systems since 2018 🎓.<br>
+I am graduated at Information Systems since 2018 🎓.<br>
+Working as Software Engineer I at John Deere Brasil 🚜. <br>
 My passion is development, problem solving, learn new things everyday and trying my best to keep thinking outside the box. 💡<br>

 **"Don't compare yourself with anyone in this world...**<br>
 **If you do so, you're insulting yourself."**<br>
 ~ Bill Gates

-- ✏️ Student at PUC Minas.
+- ✏️ Graduated at PUC Minas.
--  🎂 23 years old.
+-  🎂 24 years old.
 -  📍 From Betim/MG.
 - 🧪 Always open to new challenges and opportunities.
-- 🚀 Working hard to be a Full Stack Developer.
+- 🚀 Working hard everyday.

 ##
 ![Snake animation](https://github.com/gabrielsaliba/gabrielsaliba/blob/output/github-contribution-grid-snake.svg)